YoshiTunaiga/vitecare_gi/README.md

 - ✅ **Manage Appointments on Admin Side:** Administrators can efficiently view and handle all scheduled appointments.
 - ✅ **Confirm/Schedule Appointment from Admin Side:** Admins can confirm and set appointment times to ensure they are properly scheduled.
 - ✅ **Cancel Appointment from Admin Side:** Administrators have the ability to cancel any appointment as needed.
-- ✅ **Send SMS on Appointment Confirmation:** Patients receive SMS notifications to confirm their appointment details.
 - ✅ **Complete Responsiveness:** The application works seamlessly on all device types and screen sizes.
-- ✅ **File Upload Using Appwrite Storage:** Users can upload and store files securely within the app using Appwrite storage services.
-- ✅ Manage and Track Application Performance Using Sentry: The application uses Sentry to monitor and track its performance and detect any errors.
+- ✅ **Manage and Track Application Performance Using Sentry:** The application uses Sentry to monitor and track its performance and detect any errors.

-and many more, including code architecture and reusability

 # 🚀 <a name="next-steps">Next Steps</a>

+- [ ] **Send SMS on Appointment Confirmation:** Patients receive SMS notifications to confirm their appointment details.
+- [ ] **File Upload Using Appwrite Storage:** Users can upload and store files securely within the app using Appwrite storage services.

 # ➕ <a name="more">More</a>